Cherry Hills Midwifery, Obstetrics, & Gynecology

 The team at Cherry Hills Midwifery, Obstetrics, & Gynecology has helped many middle-aged women who live in Englewood, Colorado and elsewhere in the Denver area.
-Dr. Robert Gore, Mindy Willits and Erin Stoesz all specialize in menopause management and osteoporosis screening.
+Dr. Andrew Ross, Mindy Willits and Erin Stoesz all specialize in menopause management and osteoporosis screening.

 Menopause occurs on average at 52 when the ovaries stop making estrogen.
 Symptoms include cessation of menstrual periods, hot flushes, night sweats, insomnia, depression, irritability and painful intercourse.
 Once a woman is in menopause, she is always in menopause but the symptoms may abate with time.

 Menopause is a stage that most women go through if they live to be middle-aged or older.
 Doctors define the start of menopause at 12 months after a woman’s last menstrual cycle.
 At this point, it’s usually safe to conclude that the woman’s menstrual cycles have stopped.
 Most women experience this during their 40s or 50s.

 At Cherry Hills Midwifery, Obstetrics, & Gynecology, we believe that hormone replacement therapy with natural estrogen and progesterone is a safe and effective treatment for the above symptoms and also prevents bone loss.
 We feel natural hormone replacements used through skin absorption do not increase the risks of heart attacks, stroke, blood clots and breast cancer.

 Many doctors recommend using hormone replacement therapy as a menopause management strategy.
 As women go through menopause, their bodies produce fewer hormones.
 Hormone replacement compensates for the decrease in naturally produced hormones by providing supplemental hormones that complement the hormones the body is still producing.
 This can mitigate the effects of menopause, including osteoporosis.